Frequently Asked Questions

 Please email resume to Careers @ BlueLineMedia.com.

 Digital/LED billboards show a single ad for eight to ten seconds every one to two minutes.
 Approximately six to eight advertisers are in rotation.
-Creative may be changed out anytime.
-For roadside digital/LED billboards, static images are only allowed (no videos).
+Creative may be changed at any time.
+For roadside digital/LED billboards, only static images are allowed (no videos).
+(In certain digital ad campaigns, the frequency of the showings is not determined in advance.)

 21. Are the rates net or gross?